-Will 'Bridesmaids' Get A Sequel?
-The Movie's Director Just Weighed In On The Idea
+The 'Bridesmaids' Director Just Weighed In On The Possibility Of A Sequel

 It is hard to think of a more gut-busting, inventive, and ultimately heartwarming modern comedy than Bridesmaids.
 The 2011 smash launched Kristen Wiig and Melissa McCarthy from memorable television work to becoming two of the most sought after comedic actresses for the big screen, and kicked off director Paul Feig's welcome run of big-budget female-led comedies.
 For years, fans have wondered, will there be a Bridesmaids sequel?
 Well, now Paul Feig is finally answering that big question, and sadly, fans will probably not be too happy with his response.